 The point we want to drive home is that you shouldn’t ever assume you can give your personal pain relievers to your dog.

 The types of medicine to keep away from dogs are…

 - Acetaminophen which is in medicines intended to decongest the body

 - Ibuprofen, which is an ingredient in drugs like Motrin and Advil

-The best rule of thumb to follow when looking to treat your dog’s pain is to leave it up to the professionals.
+The best rule of thumb to follow when looking to treat your dog’s pain is to consult your veterinarian.
 While we certainly encourage that you educate yourself about your pup’s options, and learn about the pros and cons of each over the counter medication, only vets have the power to make a decision about prescriptions.

 Prescription Pain Medication for Dogs: Positives and Negatives